 Stimulating conversations are guaranteed at the A2IM Indie Week Conference, as was noted in a Billboard article highlighting the 2016 staging.
 Whether you want to expand your knowledge as to how you can gain exposure as an independent, or want to have an idea about what is on the horizon for the music business, this conference is sure to provide all that and more.
 You don’t have to be a member of A2IM in order to attend.
 However, members are able to get discounts on ticket costs for months in advance, so you might want to look into becoming a member if you plan on attending this year or in the future.

 Another great networking event to consider attending is Mondo.NYC, which had its inaugural staging in 2016.
-This is an annual music business summit and festival which will cover several days in October this year, from the 4th to the 8th.
-It is split up into three daytime discussion sessions and five nighttime music festival showcases.
-In total, the event will feature over 220 speakers, more than 160 performing bands, and 1900 conference delegates.
-It will be jointly held at the New York University (for day events) and the Rockwood Music Hall (for nightly performances).
+This is an annual music business summit and festival which will cover several days in October this year, from the 15th to the 18th.
+It is split up into daytime discussion sessions and nighttime music festival showcases.
+New for 2019 will be a Mondo Hackathon, which will bring together designers, developers, creators, and artists to come up with solutions for existing challenges in the music and tech communities.
+It will be held in venues located in Brooklyn and Manhattan.
 What’s Special

-Not only do you have the chance to hear from a number of music industry professionals on the state of the music business, as well as learn how to grow your music career, you also have a chance to gain exposure from a possible live performance.
-They are currently accepting artist submissions through Music Glue, their ‘Apply to Play’ partner.
+Not only do you have the chance to hear from a number of music industry professionals on the state of the music business, as well as learn how to grow your music career, you also have a chance to gain exposure from possible live performances.
+They are currently accepting artist showcase submissions here.

 You also get the chance to participate in live panel discussions, workshops, and seminars, while connecting with people from a variety of organizations that have a direct influence on the business.
 Additionally, while its primary focus is on music, the discussions also widen in scope to incorporate innovation and technology and how they are impacting music.
 Why You Should Check it Out